mihaildanilov/LUSoftwareTesting/FunctionDescriptions/createCourse.md

 - **ERROR_009:** "Ievadītais teksts pārsniedz atļauto simbolu skaitu!"
 (The entered text exceeds the allowed number of symbols!)
 - **ERROR_011:** "Attēlam jābūt formātā JPEG, JPG vai PNG!"
 (The image must be in JPEG, JPG, or PNG format!)
 - **ERROR_012:** "Kļūda!
 Lūdzu atkārtojiet darbību!"
 (Error!
 Please repeat the action!)

-These error messages are designed to provide clear and actionable feedback to users, ensuring a smooth and efficient course creation process.